bcgov/sso-switchover-agent/README.md

 ### Triggering the deployments/transisions in github

 The github actions found [here](.github/workflows) can be triggered manually in the repo.
 The actions allow a user to deploy the resources in gold and gold dr, set dr to active, and set gold to active.
-These require and target namespace and deployment branch as inputs.
+These require the target namespace and deployment branch as inputs.

 ## The switchover agent